susanev/uw-stars-cse/exploring-cs/lessons/week1/exercises/lightbot.md

-_HCDE 598 Winter 2017_
+_STARS Exploring CS_
 # Week 1 Exercise
 ## Exploring Lightbot

 ### Goal
-The point of this exercise is to have fun and to set the context for the second lecture.
-Have fun!
+The point of this exercise is to have fun and to start exploring programming.

 ### Task
 * Choose one computer to use with your partner